NicLande/DrawYourWeapon/PlayerGuide/PartOne/Ch2-CharacterCreation.md

 **Build:** You begin the character creation process with 12 Build, which is used as a currency in order to create your character.
 Build is spent on your Attributes, Features, and Equipment with any leftover being converted into Experience at the end of the process.

 **Attributes:** The first step of spending your Build is to define your character's attributes.
 These are six values which shape the basic abilities of your character.
 Each starts at 0; in order to upgrade them you must cumulatively spend Build equal to the value of the value you wish to upgrade it to.
+The maximum value an attribute can reach is 5, which is not possible to achieve through character creation and must be acquired at a later level.
 Once your Attributes have been decided you may not each in the appropriate space within the attributes & stats section of your character sheet.
 In addition, you may fill in the appropriate value for the derived stat as detailed later in this chapter.

 | Value | Build Cost |
 |-------|------------|